 Trigger warning: Miscarriage.
-This is the story of how I got pregnant with a Paragard IUD: my miscarriage at six weeks gestation on February 24, 2018.
+This is the story of how I got pregnant with a Paragard IUD: my miscarriage at six weeks gestation in February 2018.

 When you are graduating college or celebrating the birth of your baby, you shout it from the mountaintops.
 We live in a world where we publicly discuss every aspect of our life on social media.
 But when I miscarried, I was alone despite an incredibly supportive network.
 I walked with my partner, parent, or friend quietly.
 I couldn’t be pregnant without fear, and I couldn’t have fun without guilt.

 A miscarriage is a painful phenomenon, but then grief always is.
 Your job doesn’t permit you twelve weeks of leave for a miscarriage.
 There is no public funeral to say goodbye to that tiny soul.
 Going through a miscarriage feels like walking in a fog, alone, without shoes on.
 However, moving on is complicated and painful, and it alters your outlook permanently because from now on, worry taints pregnancy.